vishalbelsare/MediaCloud-Web-Tools/README.md

 ---------

 1. Update the version number in `src/config.js`.
-2. Run the linting by hand to make sure you don't have any code errors: `npm run lint`.
-3. Change the server mode in `config/server.config` to `PROD`.
+2. Change the server mode in `config/server.config` to `PROD`.
-4. Change the client mode in `src/config.js` to `prod`.
+3. Change the app you want to build in `config/server.config` (set the server/app variable).
-5. Build the release version of the JS and CSS: `npm run release`.
+4. Build the release version of the JS and CSS: `npm run topics-release` or `npm run sources-release`.
-6. Test it and then tag and commit it all.
+5. Test it and then tag and commit it all.